636 E. 35th St.

 Open:

-Construction of the 96-foot-tall granite structure was begun in 1866 and completed in 1881 Three circular bases are topped by a 20-foot diameter octagonal mausoleum.
+The scenic park contains a towering stone obelisk above an enclosed burial crypt surrounded by terraced monument stonework.
+Designed by Illinois sculptor Leonard W. Volk, the 96-foot-tall granite structure was constructed between 1866 and 1881.
+Three circular bases are topped by a 20-foot diameter octagonal mausoleum.
 Inside, a Vermont marble sarcophagus holds Douglas’ remains, surmounted by a marble bust of the Senator.
 At the four main corners of the mausoleum, pedestals hold large bronze allegorical figures portraying “Illinois,” “History,” “Justice,” and “Eloquence.”
 Above the main base of the column are four bronze bas reliefs representing stages in “the advance of American civilization.”
 Atop the 46-foot column is a nine-foot bronze statue of Douglas gazing over Lake Michigan.
-The grounds surrounding the Tomb are landscaped with numerous trees and flower beds.
+The grounds surrounding the Tomb feature interpretive signs, flower beds, and trees.

 Accessibility Information